geoscixyz/gpg/content/magnetics/magnetics_plotting_processing.rst

 	:align: center
 	:scale: 110%

 Clearly this process involves some degree of subjectivity and will depend upon how you draw a line that separates the desired "signal" from the background.
 The situation becomes more complicated for  magnetic maps (data collected over an area) where the causative bodies have complicated shapes and variable dimensions.
-Nevertheless, even removing an approximate regional field can be of critical importance in isolating an anomaly that can then be further processed as maps or input into an inversion.
+Nevertheless, removing an approximate regional field can be of critical importance in isolating an anomaly for further processing as maps or input into an inversion.
 The following is an example showing the regional magnetic map and a local anomalous field taken from a survey in central British Columbia.
 The area is Mt.
 Milligan, which has recently opened up as a mine.
 In the large-scale map the dominant feature is the magnetic signature of the mountain.
-Of interest is a (2km x 2km) of that map.
-A large-scale regional is estimated, subtracted from the data and the results are shown in a second  window.
+Of interest is a (2km x 2km) segment of that map.
+A large-scale regional field is estimated, subtracted from the observed data, and the results are shown in a second  window.
 The magnetic feature observed in that map is related to the ore body.

 .. raw:: html
     :file: data_plotting2.html